-SNOMED Clinical Terms® (Systematized Nomenclature of Medicine Clinical Terms) is a comprehensive health terminology that is used to code, retrieve, and analyze health data.
+SNOMED Clinical Terms® (Systematized Nomenclature of Medicine Clinical Terms) is a comprehensive clinical terminology that is used to code, retrieve, and analyze health data.
 It constitutes a basis on which healthcare organizations can plan and document health processes, perform outcome and result researches, analyze healthcare quality and costs, and develop effective therapeutic recommendations.
 It resulted from the merger of SNOMED RT® and Clinical Terms Version 3.
 The terminology is comprised of concepts, terms and relationships that are necessary to precisely represent clinical information across the scope of health care.

-SNOMED CT® comprises 350,000 active concepts represented by some 1,000,000 terms, i.e. "Fully specified names", "Preferred terms", and synonyms.
-Thus, one concept may be represented by several terms.
-The concepts are arranged in so-called hierarchies (systems of concepts) covering areas like symptoms and signs, disorders, operations, treatments, drugs, administrative items, etc. - i.e. all those categories of information that are needed for a health record.
+SNOMED CT® comprises 350,000 active concepts represented by some 1,000,000 descriptions, i.e. "Fully specified names", "Preferred terms", and synonyms.
+Thus, one concept may be represented by several descriptions.
+The concepts are arranged in so-called hierarchies (systems of concepts) covering areas like symptoms and signs, disorders, operations, treatments, drugs, administrative items, etc. - i.e. all these categories of information are needed in a health record.